Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"finalizationRewardCommission"` ... number indicating the finalization reward commission in parts per hundred thousand.

 - `"bakerKeys"` ... the baker keys.
+These are generated using the function `generate_baker_keys` documented below.

-To add a baker, all of the fields must be present.
+To add a baker, all of the optional fields must be present.
 For an existing baker the fields that are present will be updated on chain.
 A baker is removed if the `capital` is set to `"0"`.

 The returned value is a JSON object with the following fields: